Great Tibet Tour Logo GREAT TIBET TOUR ®

 North Gate

-The North Gate, also known as Anyuan Gate, was completed in Ming Dynasty.
+The North Gate, also known as Anyuan Gate, was completed in the Ming Dynasty.
 Unfortunately, the gate tower of this gate was burnt down in the Revolution of 1911.
 The Gate we see presently was constructed in 1983.

 South Gate